Substra/hlf-k8s/README.md

 The `run` docker container will create channel, make peers joins channel, install chaincode and instantiate chaincode.
 The `fixtures` docker instance container will create some objectives, algo, datamanager, train data samples, test data samples, traintuples, testtuples on orgs.
-The `revoke` docker instance allow you to revoke an user, and query with an expected `acces denied` response.
+The `revoke` docker instance allow you to revoke an user, and query with an expected `access denied` response.

 You now will be able to play with the network ! :tada: